radwankakar/infrastructure/docs/how-we-work/notification-templates/update-message.md

-The following should be used as a message template when sending notifications about system outages and this is an update about an issue that is still happening.
+The following should be used as a message template when sending notifications via email about system outages and this is an update about an issue that is still happening.

 ## When to Use
 If a P0 or P1 issue is still present and there has already been an initial message sent.
 This message should be sent hourly until the issue is resolved.